mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 lexeme = L.lexeme sc
 ```

 Perfect.
-Now we can wrap any parser in `lexeme` and it will consume trailing
+Now we can wrap any parser in `lexeme` and it will consume any trailing
 whitespace with `sc`.

 Since we often want to parse some “fixed” string,
 let's define one more parser called `symbol`.
-This will take string as
+It will take a string as
 argument and parse this string and whitespace after it.

 ```haskell